top of page

 Most evasive service isn’t dramatic.
 It’s small patterns that add up:

-• No answer during normal hours, but lights/TV/vehicles suggest someone is home
+• No answer during normal hours, but lights, TV, or vehicles suggest someone is home.

 In Central Texas, gated communities and access-controlled apartments add a second layer of friction: even if the subject is home, getting to the door is half the battle.